ebceran/Fraud-Detection-XGBoost-/README.md

 ## Explainability (SHAP)

 I used SHAP to understand **why** the model predicts a transaction as fraud or normal.

-SHAP explanations make model decisions auditable and regulator-friendly.
+SHAP explanations make model decisions auditable, transparent, and regulator-friendly.

 SHAP provides: